Is Nespresso worth it?

 People still have to do their part and actually recycle the capsules, which takes an extra step or two but is really quite simple.
 Unfortunately, the overall recycling numbers are still quite low with only 30 per cent of all capsules being recycled.
 This is likely due to a combination of factors, including lack of access in some countries and more remote areas, as well as education and awareness.
 Nespresso is committed to expanding both of these.

 Several other aspects of single brew machines make them more sustainable overall than a lot of other brew methods, and it was this surprising revelation that really won me over.
-You can read our full article on the sustainability of Nespresso for a more in-depth recycling breakdown and look at Nespresso’s sustainability practices.

 Is Nespresso good value?